LockeBirdsey/LockeBirdsey.github.io/_posts/2020-02-01-reclaiming-fibres.md

 Of course, saving audio and images to VCS is an issue because of size, so they currently remain in Dropbox.
 For lack of a VPS, this must be the way.

+Whether or not this is helpful to anyone remains to be seen, but at least it is for me.

 The links to the saving graces of the day:
 - Tweego <https://www.motoslave.net/tweego/>
 - electron-forge <https://github.com/electron-userland/electron-forge>